junggeehoon/aware_home/README.md

 2. Navigate to aware_home/ directory
-3. Run the following command to install all requirements for this assignment:
+3. Run the following command to install all requirements for this project:

     `pip install -r requirements.txt`